 It is clear that the current system of self-regulation is not working.
-Companies like Red Tractor which are funded by the meat industry cannot be trusted to hold their own industry accountable for abusing and exploiting animals – there is a clear conflict of interest.
+Companies like Red Tractor which are funded by the animal agriculture industry cannot be trusted to hold their own industry accountable for abusing and exploiting animals – there is a clear conflict of interest.

 We need the Government to take action.
 Over many years, the Government has actually been encouraging the Red Tractor scheme by promising fewer Government inspections to farms that sign-up to receive inspections from Red Tractor.
 The Government has also shown very little interest in penalising farms and companies that break animal welfare laws.

-With the Government refusing to take meaningful action, the responsibility to safeguard animals has been increasingly pushed onto consumers, but consumers cannot be expected to do the Government’s job for them.
-This is especially the case when the public are dealing with an industry that has shown itself to be so willing to mislead them about how it treats animals and when there is so little transparency about how our farms and slaughterhouses operate.
+In the current system, the responsibility to safeguard animals has been increasingly pushed onto consumers, but consumers cannot be expected to do the Government’s job for them.
+This is especially the case when there is so little transparency about how our farms and slaughterhouses operate, and when the public are dealing with an industry that has shown itself to be so willing to mislead the public about how it treats animals.

 For this reason, Animal Equality is calling on the Government to implement critical changes to the existing legal framework and to implement a licensing system for farms.
 In this way, farms will only be allowed to operate following successful inspections every one to three years.
 Should the inspections reveal violations of the law, the farm would lose its licence and be subject to a criminal investigation.

 You can join us in this request, by signing the petition below:

 save animals, eat plant based

 As a consumer, you hold the power to protect animals from the meat industry.
 Every plant-based meal saves animals from a life of misery in factory farms and slaughterhouses.